-Theorem 4.11, our first main result, states that the equilibrium states of a steady SDCM are solutions of the SCM to which the SDCM equilibrates.
+Theorem 4.11 states that the equilibrium states of a steady SDCM are solutions of the SCM to which the SDCM equilibrates.
 In the previous subsection, we showed, moreover, that the functional relationships between the endogenous processes that are encoded in the dynamic structural equations are preserved under equilibration.
-This leads to our second main result: the equilibration operation preserves the causal semantics of the equilibrium states, as is illustrated in Figure 1 in Section 1.
+This leads to another important result: the equilibration operation preserves the causal semantics of the equilibrium states, as is illustrated in Figure 1 in Section 1.

 Theorem 4.18.
-Let $\mathcal{R}$ be a steady SDCM and let $do(I, \mathbf{K}I)$ be a steady stochastic perfect intervention for some subset $I \subseteq \mathcal{I}$ and stochastic process $\mathbf{K}I$ that converges a.s. to a random variable $\mathbf{K}I^$ .
+Let \mathcal{R} be a steady SDCM and let $do(I, \mathbf{K}I)$ be a steady stochastic perfect intervention for some subset $I \subseteq \mathcal{I}$ and stochastic process \mathbf{K}I that converges a.s. to a random variable \mathbf{K}I^ .
 Then the steady stochastic perfect intervention commutes with equilibration, that is